Operations Structure for 20 to 50 Employee Teams

 Microsoft’s Work Trend Index reported that 48% of employees find their work chaotic and fragmented—and that problem only compounds as headcount grows without a clear structure.

 This guide breaks down what an operations structure looks like for 20 to 50-employee teams.
-It covers which organizational models fit different business types and how to set manager-to-employee ratios that don’t burn people out.
+It covers which organizational models work best for different business types and how to set manager-to-employee ratios that don’t burn people out.
 It also explains how to keep the whole system from going stale as your headcount climbs.

 Summarize this article with AI ClickUp Brain not only saves you precious time by instantly summarizing articles, it also leverages AI to connect your tasks, docs, people, and more, streamlining your workflow like never before.